its-tushar-bit/sonatype-firewall-extension/readme.md

 about timing of (asynchronous) operations.
 A delay of 500 ms doesn't delay tests too much that timeouts occur and is typically sufficient to trigger errors where tests are badly coded and fail to wait on page changes.
 PhantomJS is known to not support this slow motion mode properly so other browsers should be used.

+## Experimental Feature Flags ##

+As new work is being developed, it can be hidden behind experimental feature flags.
+References to the currently available experimental feature flags can be maintained in `insight-brain-service/src/test/resources/config-dev.yml`.